 Most self-employed people who pay tax via the self-assessment system must make two tax payments each year to pay their annual tax bills, one by January 31 and one by July 31.
 These are known as ‘payments on account’.

-This year, however, in order to provide people with a bit more financial breathing space, the Chancellor has announced that the July payment has been deferred, so that you’ll have until January 31 to pay your second payment on account.
+This year, however, in order to provide people with a bit more financial breathing space, the Chancellor deferred the July payment, so that you’ll have until 31 January 2021 to pay your second payment on account.

 Depending on your individual circumstances, if you run your own business you may be able to get a government-backed ‘Bounce Back’ loan for up to £50,000.
 You can apply for a loan between £2,000 and up to 25% of your turnover (up to a maximum of £50,000) if your business is based in the UK, was established before 1 March 2020 and has been adversely affected by coronavirus.
-The last date you can apply for a loan was originally 4 November, but this has now been extended to 30 November.
+The last date you can apply for a loan was 30 November, but this has now been extended to 31 January 2021.
+If you’ve already applied for a Bounce Back loan but didn’t borrow the full amount, you have until this date to ‘top up’ your loan if you need to.

 If you need to borrow more than £50,000, an alternative option may be a Business Interruption loan, which helps small and medium-sized businesses access loans and other types of finance up to £5m.
+This scheme is also open until 31 January 2021.
 To qualify, you’ll need to show that your business has been adversely impacted by the coronavirus.
 The government guarantees 80% of loans and also pays interest and fees for the first 12 months.
 Find out more about the Business Interruption Loan scheme and how to apply here.

 Other financial support available

-Additional measures have also been announced by the Government to help those who have lost their jobs or some of their income in the way of additional benefits and mortgage holidays.
+Additional measures have also been announced by the Government to help those who have lost their jobs or income in the way of additional benefits and payment holidays.
 We outline these below.

 Find out more about how mortgage payment holidays work in our article Everything you need to know about taking a mortgage payment holiday or check out our handy mortgage payment calculator here.